iamsophiesk/iamsophiesk/cv/index.md

 Studied at <abbr title="University of the West of England">UWE</abbr> Bristol from September 2009 to July 2013, graduating with a first class degree.

 My final year project was Fontastica, a font finder.
-Using Google's API, the site provided random combinations of fonts in header-body format and allowed users to rate them ("I like this!" or "This sucks!").
+Using Google's font API, the site provided random combinations of fonts in header-body format and allowed users to rate them ("I like this!" or "This sucks!").
 Its purpose was to give designers ideas for type combinations on websites, assuming that it's either difficult to come up with a good combination, or they stick to the same old thing.

-It was built using CodeIgniter, which I hadn't used before, and was coded between October 2012 and April 2013.
+It was built using CodeIgniter between October 2012 and April 2013.
 The accompanying report was written throughout the year alongside the project work.

 Other modules included: